racwhite/FPGA-Audio-Recorder/README.md

-# FPGA-Audio-Recorder-Final team project for CSE 320 Design and Synthesis of Digital Hardware
+# FPGA-Audio-Recorder Final team project for CSE 320 Design and Synthesis of Digital Hardware